FilipAgert/micmac/README.md

 A **work-in-progress** program for calculating nuclear ground state masses, deformation, fission barrier heights and deformation using a macroscopic-microscopic method.

 Microscopic corrections are from the Strutinsky method on single particle levels from a Wood-Saxon + Coulomb + spin-orbit Hamiltonian, diagonalised with an axially deformed harmonic oscillator basis.
 The microscopic method attempts to replicate [1], while the implementation uses calculations from [2].
+Quadrature nodes and weights are computed using [this](https://github.com/FilipAgert/fquad/) program.

 [1] P. Jachimowicz, M. Kowal, and J. Skalski, Properties of heaviest nuclei with 98≤Z≤126 and 134≤N≤192, At.
 Data Nucl.
 Data Tables 138, 101393 (2021).

 [2] H. C. Pauli, On the shell model and its application to the deformation energy of heavy nuclei, Physics Reports 7, 35 (1973).

 ---